 NFL Football Betting Guide - This page of our guide is designed to provide fans with a comprehensive resource for all things NFL.
 You will find information about the league's structure, season predictions, odds, and which NFL betting sites are legally sanctioned options for USA players.

-NFL Season Preview For 2017/2018 - Get a sneak peak at the upcoming 2017-2018 NFL season and what this year's teams have in store for us.
-Naturally this preview is based on pre-season information, so the season can always surprise us.
+2019 NFL Season Preview - Get a sneak peek at the upcoming NFL season and what this year's teams have in store for us.
+Naturally, this preview is based on pre-season information, so the season can always surprise us.

 Thanksgiving Day Football Betting For USA Players - If Thanksgiving Day football is a part of your holiday weekend, then you'll enjoy this page that focuses on these specific games offering information about the participating teams, odds and where to legally bet on the games.